 Bar hop through the bars of Triana

-It’s likely that to head to Triana, you’ll need to cross the river, but doing so will show you another side of the city.
+It’s likely that to head to Triana, you’ll need to cross the river.
+Doing so will show you another side of the city.
 Stories of Triana give an exciting, romantic atmosphere.
 The area was traditionally occupied by sailors, artisans, and potters, and had many bull-fighters and flamenco dancers living there.

 One of the biggest appeals of Triana is its nightlife.
 You can practically pick a street and work your way along the bars.
 The tables pour out into the street, and lot’s of them offer tapas and cheeseboards to fuel your night.
 From traditional Spanish bars, to more modern venues.
 If you don’t fancy one, just walk onto the next one.
 It really won’t be far before you find another.